 Any contacts from prospective voters who report they have not received a kit should be given the action warranted.
-If the prospective voter, from the office records, has never been sent a mail kit, a duplicate should be sent immediately, the name inserted on a supplemental list, and one of a new series of "key" numbers given.
-If the caller has moved and it appears merely that the mail is delayed by the necessity for forwarding, advise a 2day wait unless the deadline is imminent, in which case forward a new kit bearing the old number plus "(dupl)" and note the fact on the voter list.
+If the prospective voter, from the office records, has never been sent a voter kit, a kit should be sent immediately, the name inserted on a supplemental list, and one of a new series of "key" numbers given (such as C1, C2, etc.).
+If the caller has moved or the voter list address is otherwise incorrect, forward a new kit bearing the old number plus "(dupl)" and note the fact on the voter list.